josmar-crwdstffng/angular/aio/content/guide/aot-compiler.md

 The collector makes no attempt to understand the metadata that it collects and outputs to `.metadata.json`.
 It represents the metadata as best it can and records errors when it detects a metadata syntax violation.
-It's the compiler's job to interpret the `.metadata.json` in the code generation phase.
+It is the job of the compiler to interpret the `.metadata.json` in the code generation phase.

 The compiler understands all syntax forms that the collector supports, but it may reject *syntactically* correct metadata if the *semantics* violate compiler rules.